From Sega Retro

 Rafflesia has been described as one of the most challenging shoot-'em-up games ever developed, with Michael Plasket of Hardcore Gaming 101 describing the gameplay as "where even super-experts at Cave’s Mushihime-sama may run into considerable tribulations".

-Rafflesia is most remembered today for its dark presentation and unsettling mood, and features a recurring theme of cosmic horror; the enemies consist of misshapen blobs of grotesque orange flesh, with twisted screaming faces juxtaposed against the black loneliness of space.
-Its soundtrack is fittingly disturbing and consists mainly of unnerving tones and melodies.
+Rafflesia is most remembered today for its dark presentation and unsettling mood, and features a recurring theme of cosmic horror; enemies consist of misshapen blobs of grotesque orange flesh, wearing twisted and unnatural faces - all eerily juxtaposed against the black loneliness of space.
+Its soundtrack is fittingly disturbing and mainly consists of unnerving tones and melodies composed in an almost sickly manner.
 Notably, the game stands in stark contrast to Coreland's other games, which generally feature bright colors and a lighthearted tone.